-The Panel's other enforcement work during the 2022/2023 year included conducting preliminary investigations.
-The Panel concluded four investigations, with one further investigation concluded post-balance date (eight in 2021/2022).
-All of the investigations were concluded without the need for formal enforcement proceedings (in the previous period one investigation resulted in a formal enforcement hearing under section 32 of the Takeovers Act).
+The Panel's other enforcement work during the 2023/2024 year included conducting preliminary investigations.
+The Panel concluded four investigations (four in 2022/2023).
+All the investigations were concluded without the need for formal enforcement proceedings (in the previous period there were no enforcement hearings under section 32 of the Takeovers Act).

-Finally, the Panel continues to work with other capital markets regulators, including the NZX/NZX RegCo and the Financial Markets Authority.
+Finally, the Panel continued to work with other capital markets regulators, including NZX RegCo and the Financial Markets Authority.
 The Panel has a Memorandum of Understanding with NZX Limited and NZX Regulation Limited, and with the Financial Markets Authority to facilitate the exchange of information and to improve the coordination of capital markets regulation.